4elta/recon/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t TOOL, --tool TOOL  specify the tool whose results are to be parsed -r RECOMMENDATIONS, --recommendations RECOMMENDATIONS
+  -h, --help            show this help message and exit -t name, --tool name  specify the tool whose results are to be parsed -r path, --recommendations path
                         path to the recommendations document (default: '/path/to/recon/config/recommendations/<service>/default.toml')
-  -i INPUT, --input INPUT
+  -i path, --input path
-                        path to the root directory that holds the results to be analysed (default: './recon') --json JSON           in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a JSON document --csv CSV             in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a CSV document
+                        path to the root directory that holds the results to be analysed (default: './recon') --json path           in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a JSON document --csv path            in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a CSV document
 ```

 The following analyzers (and parsers) are currently implemented: